-See "Connecting Component Video source devices" on page 22 for how to connect the projector to a Component Video device.
+See "Connecting a Component Video source device" on page 24 for how to connect the projector to a component video device.

 Better video quality

 The S-Video method provides a better quality analog video than standard composite Video.
 If you have both composite Video and S-Video output terminals on your Video source device, you should elect to use the S-Video option.